 Meet the amazing Tamsin Jones.
-When we were looking for a venue for our Babes Ride Out UK the UK dirt track god himself, Anthony Brown of the DTRA suggested going to see Tamsin to check out some riding routes in Wales.
+When we were looking for a venue for our CAMP VC event the UK dirt track god himself, Anthony Brown of the DTRA suggested going to see Tamsin to check out some riding routes in Wales.
 "Do you want to come see the farm I'm rennovating?" said Tamsin when we got there.
 One step inside this amazing place & we were sold!

 Tamsin is an off road motorcycle rider & instructor extroridinaire who amongst her incredible moto achievements, has completed the Dakar desert race, competed in the Red Bull Romaniacs Prologue & holds a Mount Everest record for the highest woman to climb everest on a motorcycle.
 To say we'd found the perfect partner to team up with for our Babes Ride Out location is an understatement!

-To top all this off Tamsin will be teaching off road skills training to a few lucky ladies on site at Babes Ride Out UK with her training school Black Desert training!
+To top all this off Tamsin will be teaching off road skills training to a few lucky ladies on site with her training school Black Desert training!

 We spoke to her recently to ask about how she got into riding, some of the amazing moto adventures she's had & how you can make a start in the off road world.